 - Trimming your hair regularly is also very important.
 Trim every 8 - 12 weeks for the best results.

 - Massaging your scalp with a really good brush to get the blood rejuvenated, so that they can feed the follicles, allowing them to grow healthier and faster.
-Mason Pearson is my favourite.

 - Reducing stress- stress produces a hormone called cortisol which curbs functions that would be nonessential or detrimental.
 It alters immune system responses and suppresses the digestive system, the reproductive system and growth processes.
 Sometimes resulting in hair loss